COVID-19 pandemic in Bhutan: April 2020

 20 April: The second COVID-19 case, the 59 year-old partner of the first patient, left the country on 20 April after making a full recovery.
-On this day, 1,400 people were in 75 facility quarantine centres and two in home quarantine.
+On that day, 1,400 people were in 75 facility quarantine centres and two in home quarantine.
 More than 3,500 had already been discharged after completing their quarantine period.

-21 April: A person who returned to Bhutan from the Middle East, in quarantine since arrival, tested positive and become the sixth COVID-19 case in the country and was moved to the hospital isolation facility.
-The other three COVID-19 patients are in stable condition and are now in de-isolation.
+21 April: A person who returned to Bhutan from the Middle East, in quarantine since arrival, tested positive and became the sixth COVID-19 case in the country; he was moved to the hospital isolation facility.
+The other three COVID-19 patients were in stable condition and were now in de-isolation.

-22 April:A 24-year-old man who returned from the Middle East tested positive taking the number of confirmed cases in the country to seven.
-The man was under quarantine at Paro and on testing positive moved to the isolation ward in Thimphu.
+22 April:A 24-year-old man who returned from the Middle East tested positive, taking the number of confirmed cases in the country to seven.
+The man was under quarantine at Paro and on testing positive, moved to the isolation ward in Thimphu.

-23 April The fourth COVID-19 case in the country was pronounced recovered and sent home.
-The three remaining cases are all in de-isolation quarantine having already tested negative twice in 24 hours.
+23 April The fourth COVID-19 case in the country was declared recovered and sent home.
+The three remaining cases were all in de-isolation quarantine having already tested negative twice in 24 hours.

-27 April: The first Bhutanese (third case in the country) COVID-19 case in the country has now recovered after completing the 2 weeks de-isolation period since first testing negative.
-The individual tested negative again after finishing the 2 week de-isolation period in quarantine.
+27 April: The first Bhutanese (third case in the country) COVID-19 case in the country had now recovered after completing the 14-day de-isolation period since first testing negative.
+The individual tested negative again after finishing the 14-day de-isolation period in quarantine.

 "The Royal Government of Bhutan and the World Bank today signed a fast-track $5 million COVID-19 Emergency Response and Health Systems Preparedness Project to help Bhutan prevent, detect, and respond to the COVID-19 pandemic and strengthen its public health preparedness.
 The agreement was signed by Finance Minister Lyonpo Namgay Tshering and Tenzin Lhaden, Acting Country Representative, on behalf of the World Bank."